zxing-js/library/readme.md

 Usage
 =====

-The library has separate builds for node and browser so can be used:
-- from browser with TypeScript (just reference anything from src/browser)
-- from browser with plain javascript (see below)
-- from node with TypeScript (just reference anything from src/core)
-- from node with plain javascript (see below)
+The library can be used from browser with TypeScript (include anything from src/browser however you must do the packaging yourself) or with plain javascript (see below).
+It can also be used from node (see below).
+The library is using separate builds for node and browser to allow different ES targeting.

 Browser Usage
 -------------